-Our Bay Area clay soil holds far more water than sandy soils, but every soil has a carrying capacity.
+Clay soil holds far more water than sandy soils, but every soil has a holding capacity.
 Once that limit is reached, gravity will pull the water downward into underground waterways where it will ultimately flow to lakes and oceans.
-As it flows away, the water carries nitrogen, salts, fertilizer, pesticides, fungicides and whatever else was in your soil with it - leading to a potentially dangerous chemical soup that can wreck environmental havoc.
+As it flows away, the water carries nitrogen, salts, fertilizer, pesticides, fungicides and whatever else was in your soil with it - leading to a potentially dangerous chemical soup that can wreak environmental havoc.
 Leaching also moves valuable nutrients out of reach from your plants roots.

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.
 These are not weeds.
 Pluck one of these offers and, at no extra cost to you, I get a small commission that allows me to buy MORE SEEDS!